Runtime Tiers and Profiles

 Cost of a CBGR check, by execution mode

-The ~15 ns in the CBGR table above is the AOT cost.
+The CBGR figures in the table above are AOT costs.
 The interpreter pays more because instruction dispatch dominates:

 Interpreter